 This page is a place to archive the important work of the Equity Collaborative.
 Click on the links below to see the specific content.

-October Equity Collaborative Youth-Adult Partnership The first meeting of the Equity Collaborative was entirely youth-led and focused on using values to set group agreements and training the adults in the do’s and don’ts of youth-adult partnership.
+October Equity Collaborative Youth-Adult Partnership Training The first meeting of the Equity Collaborative was entirely youth-led and focused on using values to set group agreements and training the adults in the do’s and don’ts of youth-adult partnership.
+We seek to disrupt the power dynamic by prioritizing youth as equal members of the collaborative team.

-November Equity Collaborative Racial Justice Academy Recommendations The second meeting focused on orienting the collaborative to the recommendations from the Racial Justice Academy over the past years.
-We started with looking back at the first three years of the academy and worked in groups to rate the progress of the school district.
-We noticed that the recommendations generally fell under the broad themes of Staff Accountability, Restorative Practices, Mental Health and Well Being and Systems.
+November Equity Collaborative Racial Justice Academy Recommendations Rooting our work is moving forward the recommendations from the Racial Justice Academy over the past years.
+The work began by looking back at the first three years of the academy and working in groups to rate the progress of the school district.
+We placed the recommendations under umbrella themes which included Staff Accountability, Restorative Practices, Mental Health/Well Being and Systems.
 Then we started to do a deeper dive into the recommendations from year 4 starting by previewing the student capstone presentations.

 December Equity Collaborative – Youth Leadership was student led and featured a deep dive into the recommendation of Youth Leadership.
 Special guest students Bella Listi and Debba Beynnon presented their Racial Justice Academy capstone presentation which recommended expanding youth leadership clubs in middle schools.
 This was followed up by some horizontal action planning that split the groups into PreK, elementary, middle, high and district level to consider where youth leadership is celebrated and where it could be expanded.

-February Equity Collaborative – Staff Accountability was student-led and focused on staff accountability which is a topic that has been revisited all four years of SRJA.
+February Equity Collaborative – Staff Accountability This student-led meeting focused on staff accountability which is a topic that has been revisited all four years of SRJA.
 Students shared personal stories of how staff were not held accountable for harm caused and their accompanying capstone presentations.
-It also included a panel of speakers that have a role in the accountability process in schools; the BSD Human Resources Director, BEA Union President, BEA Grievance Chair.
+It also included a panel of speakers that have a role in the accountability process in schools; the BSD Human Resources Director, BEA Union President & BEA Grievance Chair.
 Participants filled out a survey to collect data to see if adults in the school district felt the same way as students and were asked to reflect on the question, “What does staff accountability look like in a Restorative School District?”